durrantlab/autogrow4/tutorial/TUTORIAL.md

       code.
     - To determine these we recommend using the python API library scoria:
       Citation Scoria: Ropp, P., Friedman, A., & Durrant, J. D. (2017).
-      Scoria: a Python module for manipulating 3D molecular data.
+      Scoria: A Python module for manipulating 3D molecular data.
 Journal of cheminformatics, 9(1), 52. doi:10.1186/s13321-017-0237-8
       - Installation of Scoria:
         - Scoria can be installed either by pip installation or manual